meteorlxy/configs/packages/eslint-config-typescript/README.md

-# ESLint Config for Typescript
+# ESLint Config for TypeScript

 ## Install